thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Show Current File Path](obsidian://show-plugin?id=obsidian-show-file-path) - Show the file path in the bottom ribbon in an unobtrusive way.
 - [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler) - Right click on a tag in the tabs pane to rename, search, and merge tags.
 - [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes) - A command to reorder your footnotes, if they are out of order.
 - [Trim Whitespace](obsidian://show-plugin?id=obsidian-trim-whitespace) - Automatically trim unused whitespace.
-A common feature in IDEs, nice to have it here as well, especially if you version control with git.
+A common feature in IDEs, nice to have if you version control with git.
+However, Trim Whitespace does **not play nice with the premium Obsidian Sync plugin**, and can be the source of annoying merge conflicts between different machines.

 ### General medium setup
 Plugins that you may need to read documentation/settings for at least 10 minutes.
 I also recommend each of these, as they tend to straddle the boundary of *easy to setup and use*, and pretty useful.